When it comes to teaching people to walk again, the cool robotic exosuit you wear while walking a treadmill might not be as helpful as it is cool.

 As robotics become increasingly common in medicine and rehabilitation, it’s important to make sure that the coolest new gadget actually helps people the way it’s supposed to.
 With the insight provided by these researchers, future exoskeletons and robotic tools can be designed in such a way that better helps the people relying on them to walk again.

-Bonato tells Inverse that the key to improving step height comes from more active participation from the rehabilitation patient.
-While many rehab hospitals have begun integrating video and auditory experiences for their patients while they walk on a treadmill, Bonato says that things should be taken a step farther.
+Bonato says that the key to improving step height comes from more active participation from the rehabilitation patient.
+While many rehab hospitals have begun integrating video and auditory experiences for their patients while they walk on a treadmill, Bonato says that things should be taken a step further.

 “It’s becoming clearer and clearer that video and auditory feedback are key to providing info and keeping the patients as active participants,” Bonato says, adding, people will better adapt their walking patterns if they integrate their rehabilitation with interactive and immersive gaming.